graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--pipeline` : When a model is run over multiple IPUs (see `--shards`) pipelining the data flow can improve throughput by utilising more than one IPU at a time.
 The splitting points for the pipelined model must be specified, with one less split than the number of IPUs used.
-Use `--pipeline-splits` to specifiy the splits - if omitted then the list of available splits will be output.
+Use `--pipeline-splits` to specify the splits - if omitted then the list of available splits will be output.
 The splits should be chosen to balance the memory use across the IPUs.
 The weights will be updated after each pipeline stage is executed the number of times specified by the `--gradient-accumulation-count` option.
+It is also possible to pipeline the model on a single IPU in order to make use of recomputation.
+You can use `--pipeline --shards 1 --pipeline-schedule Sequential --enable-recompute` and the respective `--pipeline-splits` to define the recomputation points.

+`--pipeline-schedule`: There are three options.
+In the `Grouped` configuration (default), forward passes are grouped together and the backward passes are grouped together.
+This makes the pipeline more balanced, especially when the forward passes have similar processing duration and the backward passes.
+Otherwise, the pipeline has to wait for the slowest processing step.
+In the `Interleaved` scheme, backward and forward passes are interleaved.
+The `Sequential` option is mainly used for debugging but is required when pipelining a model on a single IPU (in order to make use of recomputation).
+It distributes the processing over multiple IPUs but processes samples sequentially, one after the other.

 `--precision` : Specifies the data types to use for calculations.
 The default, `16.16` uses half-precision floating-point arithmetic throughout.
 This lowers the required memory which allows larger models to train, or larger